 compiler API to compile files where we detect the use of decorators.
 This means you must have

-file, as well as typescript
+emitDecoratorMetadata enabled in your tsconfig.json file, as well as typescript installed in

-your devDependencies
+your devDependencies.Prisma

 If you are using Prisma, you should use the prisma build extension.- Automatically handles copying prisma files to the build directory.